Neotectonic/Neotectonic.github.io/docs/_posts/2022-02-08-iPad-Drawing-Interface.md

 <li> Connect your PC to your iPad with a USB cable.
 Run the EasyCanvas PC program (EL Display Hub).
 You should now see your PC's desktop mirrored onto your iPad.

 <li> Open QGIS and load up your basemaps.
 Click the beePen icon on your taskbar, or go to Plugins>beePen.
-Create a new layer and name it as you like.
-Now click the pencil tool and start drawing on your iPad using your Apple Pen or similar stylus.
+From the beePen plugin menu (by default center bottom window on your screen), create a new layer and name it as you like.
+Now click the pencil tool on the beePen toolbar and start drawing on your iPad using your Apple Pen or similar stylus.
 Each time you release your pen a line feature will be created, add a comment or push enter to continue.
+I find myself switching back and forth from the PC to iPad frequently.

-<li> If needed, you can adjust the smoothing parameters from the beePen plugin window.
+<li> If your lines are too jagged, you can adjust the smoothing parameters from the beePen plugin window.

-<li> These line features might not have the same features you're used to, and you might need to still do some manual editing to properly connect lines, but I find this process much easier than manually clicking for all the lines.
+<li> You might need to still do some manual mouse-based editing to properly connect or attribute lines, but I find this process much easier than manually clicking to draw all the lines.

 <br><br> Happy mapping!